 A dental crown is a prosthetic cap that sits on top of the foundational core of your natural tooth.
 Your dentist will have to remove a significant amount of enamel to make space for the prosthetic tooth.
 However, the dental crown procedure allows patients to maintain the tooth-root functionality from their natural tooth.
-This will allow them to avoid the need for a tooth extraction.
+Dr. Ousborne and Dr. Esterson will recommend a crown to avoid the need for a tooth extraction.

 Dental Crowns in Towson, MD

 Dr. Ousborne and Dr. Esterson are both highly trained restorative dentists in Towson, MD.
-They help our patients restore their smiles after experiencing dental damage.
-They can also replace existing ‘less realistic’ or failing crowns with restorations that look, feel, and function like your natural teeth.
-Our doctors are happy to answer any questions you might have about the dental crown procedure during your next appointment.
-Our dentists may suggest a dental crown to address:
+They help our patients restore their smiles after experiencing dental damage or tooth decay.
+Our dentists can also replace existing ‘less realistic’ or failing crowns with restorations that look, feel, and function like your natural teeth.
+Drs.
+Ousborne and Esterson may suggest a tooth crown for any of the following situations:

 Dental Crown FAQs